PanosEconomou/notes/Projects/CFT/Tricritical_Ising.md

 \begin{equation}\tag*{$\Box$}\end{equation}
 $$

-### Twisted Hilbert space

-We want to calculate the twisted sector by $\sigma$ of $\text{TIsing}^2$.
-Yet, we really only care about the subspace of the twisted sector that is invariant under $\sigma$ since we only want to find which twisted modules appear in the gauged theory.
-So if we ignore something, there is a good reason for it.
-Yet it will be clear in context if we do ignore anything.

-Now that we have our untwisted Hilbert space in terms of $\sigma$ invariant modules we can calculate the twisted Hilbert space using an $S$ transformation.
-The reason is that characters with $\sigma$ insertions are proportional to characters without since $\sigma$ commutes with the new chiral algebra $A_2$.
-Therefore if we $S$ transform the characters with $\sigma$ insertions we will not get characters of different modules!
-Let's try to see this in practice.

-We start by calculating the characters of the $U$ modules.
+Let's calculate the characters of the $U$ modules.
 We will introduce the notation that for $i=j$ we call the corresponding $A_2$ modules $U_{i}^\pm$.
 This way we can write the untwisted Hilbert space as
 $$
 \mathbb{H}_1 = \bigoplus_{\substack{i\\j,k = \pm}} U_{i}^j \otimes \overline {U_{ij}^k} \hspace{0.5em} \oplus \hspace{0.5em} \bigoplus_{i\neq j} U_{ij} \otimes \overline{U_{ij}}.
 $$
 Sheesh!
 We made it.
 Now let's calculate the characters.
-One interesting thing is the following proposition.
+One extremely useful tool is packaged in this proposition.

 **<u>Proposition:</u>** Let $U$ be any of the $A_2$ modules that appear in the above decomposition of the untwisted Hilbert space $\mathbb{H}_1$.
 Then
 $$